 Oil prices fall as market weighs coronavirus demand impact

-Oil prices fell on Tuesday, tracking losses in financial markets on lingering concerns over the economic impact of the coronavirus outbreak in China and its effect on oil demand, Trend reports citing Reuters.
+Oil prices fell on Tuesday, tracking losses in financial markets on lingering concerns over the economic impact of the coronavirus outbreak in China and its effect on oil demand, Trend with reference to Reuters reports.

 Brent crude LCOc1 was at $57.07 a barrel, down 60 cents, or 1%, by 0348 GMT, while U.S. West Texas Intermediate crude CLc1 fell 38 cents, or 0.7%, to $51.67 a barrel.